|Height:||22 to 24 inches (female), 24 to 26 inches (male)|

 On average, a male German Shepherd is more prone to pride and posturing and is a bigger fan of urinating to mark his territory.
 He’s also more likely to get along poorly with other dogs.
 The average female German Shepherd is smaller and friendlier.

-Don’t use sex as the end-all excuse for a dog’s behavior.
+Don’t use sex as the end-all excuse for your German Shepherd’s behavior.
 You’re far more responsible for how your GSD acts than its chromosomes are.

 What else is there to say about the German Shepherd?
 It’s the Superman of dogs: handsome, smart, and capable of excelling at any task.
 If someone told us they saw a GSD leap a tall building in a single bound, we’d believe it.
 Labrador Retrievers might be a bit more popular, but German Shepherds are a lot more exciting.

-Not to mention, like most jocks, they’re cool once you get to know them.
+Not to mention, like most jocks, German Shepherds are cool once you get to know them.
 German Shepherds don’t always express their love openly, but whenever you need them, there they are.
 Their capacity for affection and willingness to learn and listen makes them a family dog that’s second to nobody.

 If you’re willing to accept a proud, wise, noble animal into your home, you might be the right parent for a German Shepherd.
 Don’t wait!
 Go out and meet one today.

 - German Shepherd Puppies – Before You Buy…